lidofinance/lido-content/lido-landing/faq.md

           [here](https://{{help}}/en/articles/5231836-what-is-lido-s-wsteth).
       - question: Do I still receive rewards on my tokens on other chains?
         answer: Yes.
-When using your wstETH on other chains separate from Ethereum you continue earning staking rewards as normal.
+When using your wstETH on other chains separate from Ethereum you continue getting staking rewards as normal.
 Rewards are realized when you unwrap or swap wstETH back to stETH or ETH.
       - question: Can I stake directly on other chains?
         answer: Direct staking on other chains is not possible yet, but you can get